NextronSystems/thor-manual/usage/special-scan-modes.rst

 Special Scan Modes
 ==================

-This section describes special purpose scan modes that change THOR's mode of operation or activate particular features.
-Some of these modes need a special license which is highlighted in the ``note`` box.
-If you have any questions regarding pricing of those licenses, please contact our sales department at sales@nextron-systems.com
+This section describes special-purpose scan modes that change THOR's mode of operation or activate specific features.
+Some of these modes require a special license, which is highlighted in the relevant notes.
+If you have questions about those licenses, please contact our sales department at sales@nextron-systems.com.

 Lab Scanning
 ------------

-Lab scanning mode that is activated with ``--lab`` (formerly ``--fsonly``).
+Lab scanning mode is activated with ``--lab`` (formerly ``--fsonly``).
 It is used to scan mounted forensic images or a single directory on a forensic workstation.
-All resource control functions are disabled and intense mode is activated by default.
+All resource control functions are disabled, and intense mode is activated by default.

-The ``--lab`` parameter automatically activates the following other
+The ``--lab`` parameter automatically activates the following options:
-options:

 * Enable intense mode, which causes several changes:

-  * scan every file intensively regardless of its extension or magic header
+  * Scan every file intensively regardless of extension or magic header
-  * Use ``--max_file_size_intense`` (200MB by default) instead of ``--max_file_size``
+  * Use ``--max_file_size_intense`` (200 MB by default) instead of ``--max_file_size``
   * Set ``--max-reasons`` to unlimited
   * Reduce ``--minimum-sigma-level`` to medium
-  * Set ``--nosoft`` (do not automatically activate soft mode on systems with single core CPUs or low memory)
+  * Set ``--nosoft`` so that soft mode is not activated automatically on systems with a single CPU core or low memory
-* norescontrol (do not limit system resources or interrupt scan on low memory)
+* ``--norescontrol`` (do not limit system resources or interrupt the scan on low memory)
-* nodoublecheck (do not check for other THOR instances on the same system and do not interrupt scan if another instance has been found)
+* ``--nodoublecheck`` (do not check for other THOR instances on the same system)
-* multi-threading (it automatically sets the number of threads to use to the number of CPU cores found on the workstation)
+* Multi-threading (THOR automatically sets the number of threads to the number of CPU cores found on the workstation)

-The chapter :ref:`usage/use-cases:use cases` contains some use cases in which this scan mode is used.
-You may find the guides useful.
+The chapter :ref:`usage/use-cases:use cases` contains practical use cases that make use of this scan mode.

 .. note::